 From A Wiki of Ice and Fire

-The North is one of the constituent regions of Westeros and was a sovereign kingdom before the War of Conquest.
+The North or the north is one of the constituent regions of Westeros and was a sovereign kingdom before the War of Conquest.
 The region covers the entire area south of the Wall and north of the Neck.
 The North has been ruled by House Stark for thousands of years from the castle known as Winterfell.
-Other notable houses of the region include Bolton, Umber, Karstark, and Manderly.
-Bastards born in the North are given the surname Snow.
+Other notable houses of the region include Bolton, Karstark, Manderly, and Umber.
+Bastards of noble origin raised in the North are given the surname Snow.

 - See also: Places in the North

-- The Wall is a colossal fortification that protects the north from the wild-lands beyond.
-It is separated from the North proper by the Gift, lands of the Night's Watch.
+The Wall is a colossal fortification that protects the North from threats beyond the Wall, such as wildlings.
+It is separated from the northern lands owing allegiance to Winterfell by the Gift, which are lands of the Night's Watch north of the Umbers' lands.

 The constant cold and the iron grip of winter set apart the northerners from the people of the kingdoms south of the Neck.
 Their whole life rests on the fact that winter is coming and they have to prepare themselves in order to survive it.
 The North's terrain and climate do not easily yield the necessities of daily life.
 In such an environment there is no place for hollow courtesies, courtly rituals, nor fancy culture and tourneys.
 The northmen have long memories.
 A lord who does not seek his rightful vengeance threatens to have his own men turn on him.